 \section{Conclusion}

-To summarize our contributions, we have introduced estimators for the controllability/observability energies and the reachable/observable sets of nonlinear control systems.
-We showed that the controllability energy estimator may be used to approximate the stationary solution of the Fokker-Planck equation governing nonlinear SDEs (and its support).
+To summarize our contributions, we have introduced estimators for the controllability/observability energies of nonlinear control systems.
+We showed that the controllability energy estimator may be used to approximate the stationary solution of the Fokker-Planck equation governing nonlinear SDEs.

 The estimators we derived were based on applying linear methods for control and random dynamical systems to nonlinear control systems and SDEs, once mapped into an infinite-dimensional RKHS acting as a ``linearizing space''.
-These results collectively argue that there is a reasonable passage from linear dynamical systems theory to a data-based nonlinear dynamical systems theory through reproducing kernel Hilbert spaces.
+These results collectively argue that working in reproducing kernel Hilbert spaces offers tools for a data-based theory for nonlinear dynamical systems.

 We leave for future work the formulation of data-based estimators for Lyapunov exponents and the controllability/observability operators $\Psi_c,\Psi_o$ associated to nonlinear systems.